Holy Laughter ('Laughing in the Spirit') | Slain in the Spirit | Falling Out | 'Drunk in the Spirit' — Yes? No?

 - 3. An increasing element of the demonic

 Is God present and even operating among all of this?
 Of course!
 Because God loves people.
 He wants to save and bless people.
-But just as in the Welsh Revival of 1904-05, the false, the carnal, and even the demonic are, in my estimate, occurring with increasing frequency in this movement.
+But just as in the Welsh Revival of 1904-05, the false, the carnal, and in some instances even the demonic are, in my estimate, occurring with increasing frequency in this movement.

 My exhortation to those who have entered into this growing deception is to return to the preaching and teaching of the Gospel, the preaching of the Cross, the preaching of Jesus, and to seek confirmation of God’s Word with biblical demonstrations of the Holy Spirit and power.